 Preserving the Choice of Right Compute Engine For the Job

 The rapid growth in demand for insights and information has resulted in an exponential increase in data collected and stored virtually by every business.
-The strategic imperative to harness the data collected to improve customer experience requires enterprises to adopt a data architecture that serves multiple use cases of today while preserving choice of data processing engine, cloud infrastructure, and vendor portability to serve those cases of tomorrow.
+The strategic imperative to harness the data collected to improve customer experience requires enterprises to adopt a data architecture that serves multiple use cases of today while preserving the choice of data processing engine, cloud infrastructure, and vendor portability to serve those cases of tomorrow.

 When data ingestion and data access are implemented well, data can be made widely available to users in a democratized fashion.
 When multiple teams start accessing data, data architects need to exercise oversight for governance, security, and compliance purposes.
 Data itself is hard to find and comprehend and not always trustworthy.
 Users need to discover and profile datasets for integrity before they can trust them for their use case.
 Since the first step is to find the required datasets, it’s essential to surface metadata to end-users for exploration purposes, see where the data resides and what it contains, and determine if it is useful for answering a particular question.
 A data lake provides an open metadata repository.
 For example, the Apache Hive metadata repository is an open metadata repository that prevents vendor lock-in for metadata.